School is out, forever. Time to party!

 Since 2008, Jennifer Ann's Group has been producing prosocial games to help students, educators, and parents.
 Video games are an ideal approach to engaging, educating, and empowering young people and Gaming Against Violence is an evidence-based program shown to change unhealthy attitudes and beliefs.

-Connectedness Games
+Social Connectedness Games

-Visit Connecting.Games for info about connectedness.
+Visit Connecting.Games for resources and info about social connectedness.

 Resilience Game